meysamraz/Differential-Games-Drone-Swarm/README.md

 ```

 `γ` is what makes this a game rather than three independent controllers:
-drone 2 actively corrects its spacing relative to drone 3 — not just its own offset from the leader.
+drone 2 actively corrects its spacing relative to drone 3, not just its own offset from the leader.

 #### Solving for Nash gains

-System model (single integrator — velocity command controls position directly):
+System model (single integrator, velocity command controls position directly):

 ```
 ẋ = u      →     A = 0,  B = 1